The Sake-Confection Hypothesis: A Guide to Pairing Sake and Dessert

 My decadent, rich and creamy treat is made courtesy of Whole Foods, in four tantalizing flavors: vanilla, Oreo, raspberry, and key lime.

 The fruit flavors, on the other hand, called for a different companion.
-Back to sparkling sake to balance the tart flavor profile and bright acidity from the lime and raspberry.
+Time for a jaunt back to the world of sparkling sake in order to balance the tart flavor profile and bright acidity from the lime and raspberry.
 For this pairing, I pulled out the Hakkaisan Sparkling Nigori.
-This sake is crisp and refreshing with flavors of cream, cherries and strawberries that drinks rather dry at first, but finishes with smooth sweetness on the palate.
+This sake is wonderfully refreshing with flavors of cream, cherries and strawberries that drinks rather dry at first, but finishes with smooth sweetness on the palate.
 The sake is unfiltered to provide welcomed body on the palate to match the cheesecake, but is still bright and expressive, with excellent carbonation and balanced acidity to match the fruit components.

 It seems only fitting to conclude my global pairing expedition with a Japanese twist on one of the most well-traveled desserts.
 My favorite frozen treat in the world, mochi ice cream is a wonderfully harmonious combination of ice cream wrapped in a thin layer of mochi, a sweetened Japanese rice cake made with glutinous rice flour.
 Sweet, creamy, with a slightly chewy outer layer, and occasionally dipped in chocolate.
 Pure, bite-sized delight.
 Life doesn’t always come wrapped in sweet mochi confection.
 But it should.